CalSTRS Funding Plan

 |July 1, 2016||8%||10.25%||9.205%|

-CalSTRS members who performed creditable service on or after January 1, 2014, are guaranteed their 2% Annual Benefit Adjustment, also referred to as the improvement factor, in exchange for increased contributions to the Defined Benefit Program.
+CalSTRS members who performed creditable service on or after January 1, 2014, are guaranteed their 2% annual benefit adjustment, also referred to as the improvement factor, in exchange for increased contributions to the Defined Benefit Program.
 This includes members who retired in 2014.
-For members who retired prior to January 1, 2014, no change in benefits will occur.
+The annual benefit adjustment for members who retired before January 1, 2014 is not contractually guaranteed—it can be reduced or eliminated by the Legislature if economic conditions dictate.
+However, the Legislature has yet to reduce the annual benefit adjustment since first providing this adjustment in 1972.

-Increases in the employer contribution rate are being phased in over seven years.
+Increases in the employer contribution rate were phased in over seven years.
 Prior to the funding plan, the employer contribution rate had not been increased since 1990.

 Starting in 2021-22, the funding plan provides the board limited authority to adjust the employer contribution rate, if necessary, to fully fund the remaining unfunded liability by 2046.
 Those adjustments are limited to 1% annually, not to exceed 20.25% of creditable compensation.